speedcontrol/nodecg-speedcontrol/READMES/Configuration.md

 *For advanced users!*

 This is the part where you configure "custom data" that will also be able to be added/edited alongside any data the bundle can already handle.

-Currently, this part of the configuration is only used for custom *player* data; custom *run* data is still handled in the Horaro configuration ([see above](#horaro-schedule)).
+- `run` is where the custom *run* data is configured; this is an array of objects.
+Anything configured here has the chance to appear within an object called `customData` within the run's data object.
+This will allow you to add a custom column when importing from a Horaro schedule and also edit/add these custom data values from the relevant dialog.
+  - `name` is the formatted name that will appear in the Speedcontrol UI.
+  - `key` is the key that will be used in the `customData` in the run data.
+  - `ignoreMarkdown` is a boolean (defaults to `false`) which if true, will tell the Horaro import to not attempt to strip any markdown in the column's data for that run.
 - `player` is where the custom *player* data is configured; this is an array of objects.
 Anything configured here has the chance to appear within an object called `customData` within the player's data object *inside* of the run data object.
 This is not automatically imported from anywhere as of yet and can only be added/edited via the dashboard.
   - `name` is the formatted name that will appear in the Speedcontrol UI.
   - `key` is the key that will be used in the `customData` in the player data.